Post-pandemic Travel: Latest Updates, Frequently Asked Questions (April 19th 2021)

 For the latest information on the current entry bans please check: https://www.japan.travel/en/coronavirus/

 Yes.
 The arriving individuals are required to undergo a PCR test and self-quarantine for 14 days.
 Foreigners are also required to present a negative PCR test result that is less than 3 days old.
+Staring from November 2020 business travelers visiting form overseas for less than 7 days do not need to have 14 a quarantine period, if they can show a negative test result and their planned schedule.
+At the moment also most business travel and new visas are on pause because of the new COVID-19 strains.
 We will keep you updated as we get new information.

 No. At the moment there are no regular international flights to or from New Chitose Airport.
 There are however domestic flights available via Tokyo or Kansai.
+Please note domestic flights are considered public transportation, so you are not allowed to transfer when arriving from overseas.
 We will keep you updated as we get new information.
 Please confirm with your airline company for details regarding their future flight connections.

 Are the hotels, restaurants, and sightseeing locations in Hokkaido open?

 For the most part, yes.
 There are hotels, restaurants and sightseeing locations open in Hokkaido, but as is the case all around the world, many hotels and restaurants have not been able to take the hit.
 Some restaurants that are not bankrupt are closed until further notice and others are managing by with shortened opening hours, take-away and home delivery options.
 We find supporting the small local businesses is as important as ever in the current situation.

 Part of Hokkaido Treasure Island Travel’s private tour service is taking care of all the reservations for you, so you do not have to worry about finding the places in operation.

 Are people welcoming post-Covid travelers?
 How do the locals feel about overseas tourists in the current situation?